SFU-Archives/email-archiving/transfer-procedures/account-owners/s2-sfu-accounts.md

 Your email is now ready for transfer, validation, and accessioning.
 - **Transfer** copies the email over to an Archives' account (`archeml`), then exports it from the SFU Mail system.
-- **Validation** verifies that all folders you intended to transfer were in fact successfully received.
+- **Validation** verifies that all the folders that you intended to transfer were in fact successfully transferred.
 - **Accessioning** processes the transferred email into the Archives' digital preservation system.

-All of these steps are done by the Archives, but they require communication between the account owner and the Archives.
+All of these steps are done by an archivist, but they require communication between the account owner and the Archives.

 **Steps**